paletteheart/Orbeats/Map Documentation.md

 			 - **x** - The x value where the top left of the text will be.
 			 - **y** - The y value where the top left of the text will be.
 			 - **font*** - The font that will be used.
 Can be set to "orbeatsSans", "odinRounded", or "orbeatsSmall". *Defaults to "orbeatsSmall".*
-	 - **bpmChange*** - A list of objects defining when to change the bpm of the song, and what to change it to. **Does not change the speed of the audio, just the beats per minute.** *The beat count will not change after a bpm change, just the speed of the beats; i.e. if you change bpm at beat 50, it will remain beat 50, but the subsequent beats will be at a different speed.*
-		 - Each bpm change object is defined by a set of attributes:
-			 - **beat** - The beat at which the bpm will change.
-			 - **bpm** - The bpm to change to.
  - **songEnd** - The beat when the map will end.

 \* \- Optional.
 Can be left out of a map file without causing errors.